aaronbenz/timeseriesr/README.md

 ###WARNING: DO NOT TRY TO PRINT/PLOT THIS
 df <- data.frame(time = 1:5e6, value = sin(seq(1,10, length.out = 5e6)))
 ```
 This data set is about 60 MBs.
-If you tried to do a `plot(df)`, you will find yourself waiting for minutes to view this plot, and that's if your lucky to escape without R crashing.
+If you tried to do a `plot(df)`, you will find yourself waiting for minutes to view this plot, and that's if you're lucky to escape without R crashing.
 Really, just unacceptable.

 You could try a sampling method to get 1 out of every 10 points, and in this case, it would work.
 However, you would ultimately be unconfident in your result because you could very likely be skipping critical spikes.